Faculty | Physician Assistants | Residents

 Adrian Richey, MD

-Dr. Richey is a PGY-3 urology resident at the University of Vermont.
+Dr. Richey is the chief resident at the University of Vermont.
 She is a graduate of the University of Washington School of Medicine in Seattle.
-She is a member of the American Urological Association.
+She is excited to be starting a Minimally Invasive & Robotic Oncology Fellowship at the University of Southern California in August 2025.

 Travis Mann-Gow, DO